Last updated Monday 29 June 2020

 Is the College open?

 Yes, the college has remained open throughout the Coronavirus pandemic and is now opening more areas as per government guidelines.
 In addition to further onsite opening online learning continues to be in place for all learners who have not finished their course(s).
-The main college campus continues to be open for learners who are not safe at home and who are considered to be in an identified vulnerable category, and / or whose parents are key workers.
-During term time the main campus is also open for those Supported Learning learners who have been individually contacted by College staff.
+The main college campus continues to be open during term time for learners who are not safe at home and who are considered to be in an identified vulnerable category or whose parents are key workers.
+In addition, during term time the main campus is also open for those Supported Learning learners who have been individually contacted by College staff.

-From Monday 1 June the College will open its commercial Gas Assessment Centre and MOT testing training facilities.
-This commercial delivery will be assessment only onsite, theory content will continue to be delivered online.
+From Monday 1 June the College opened its commercial Gas Assessment Centre and MOT testing training facilities.
+This commercial delivery continues to be assessment only onsite, theory content will continue to be delivered online.
 Both facilities have social distancing measures in place.
 College staff will confirm individual onsite attendance details.
 These details will specify an arrival time, designated entrance and room details.
 We have staggered arrival times at a minimum of 10 minute intervals, learners are asked to arrive promptly.
 This approach will likely to continue to 24 July at the earliest before further opening will be considered.

-From Monday 8 June the College plans to further open for ‘license to practice’ assessments in subjects and levels confirmed by Ofqual.
+From Monday 8 June the College commenced further opening for ‘licence to practise’ assessments in subjects and levels confirmed by Ofqual.
 The College has received further details from Ofqual and this detail will be carefully reviewed before confirming details to learners.
-The College has social distancing measures in place for each area where a ‘license to practice’ assessment is expected.
+The College has social distancing measures in place for each area where a ‘licence to practise’ assessment is expected.
 College staff will confirm details to learners individually.
 These details will specify an arrival time, designated entrance and room details.
 Arrival times are staggered at a minimum of 10 minute intervals, learners are asked to arrive promptly.
 This approach will continue until all 2019/20 learners have had the opportunity to complete their assessments.